Karen Carlson

-Karen Carlson is an American actress.
+Karen Carlson (born January 15, 1945) is an American retired actress.
+She is also a director, producer and writer.

-Life and career
+Early life

 Carlson was born in Shreveport, Louisiana, the daughter of Mr. and Mrs. M.W.
 Carlson.
 She was educated at C.E.
-Byrd High School and at the University of Arkansas, Fayetteville, where she was a member of Kappa Kappa Gamma and represented the university and the state of Arkansas in the 1964 Miss America Pageant, finishing first runner up to Vonda Kay Van Dyke.
+Byrd High School and the University of Arkansas, Fayetteville, where she was a member of Kappa Kappa Gamma.
+She represented the university and the state of Arkansas in the 1964 Miss America Pageant, finishing as the first runner-up to Vonda Kay Van Dyke.

+Career

 Carlson started her career in Bob Hope and Phyllis Diller variety shows, Laugh In, and The Hollywood Palace.
 She also appeared in television series and films, including The Candidate (1972) with Robert Redford and The Octagon (1980) with Chuck Norris.
 On television, Carlson played Nancy Scotfield in ten episodes of the soap opera Dallas (1986) and Sarah Hallisey in twelve episodes of In the Heat of the Night.
 She was also a series regular in American Dream with Stephen Macht, The Yellow Rose with her first husband, David Soul, and Cybill Shepherd, and Two Marriages with Michael Murphy.